Fig.: Garmin BlueChart G1 Stick

 It appears after clicking on top Complete at the bottom of the Windows task bar again the info New hardware found.
 Please do it!
 This is not an endless loop but the continuation of the further installation so that it is complete!

-This is not a mistake!
-The hardware assistant will open again, see the picture at the top and show that a “new hardware” was found!
-And this is where most of them break off because they think: "I just did it"!
-And that's a mistake.
+This isn't a mistake!
+The hardware wizard will open again, see the image above, and indicate that "new hardware" has been found!
+Unfortunately, this is where most people quit, thinking, "I just did that!"
+And this is a mistake.

 Please be sure to run through the whole process again as described in the picture at the top!!!